-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

-If you grew up with dreams of being an athlete, the chances are that you have had big ideas of where you want your future to go.
+If you grew up with dreams of being an athlete, the chances are that you have big ideas of where you want your future to go.
 If you have had those dreams, and they have fallen short, you can still make it in the world of athletics – it just might look a little differently than you expected it to.

 While you may still be getting help for chronic pain management from your doctor, with advice from Kevin Lucas, you should consider what else you can do to remain in the athletic world.
 You can still be passionate about something, even if you cannot participate the way you expected to be able to.
 You are already an exceptionally skilled person, but your skillset doesn’t just lie in being able to run fast or jump high.
 Below, we’ve got some alternative careers for the athletes out there who want to remain in the sports sphere.